-Each Target has a bubble level built into the surface so it can be accurately levelled.
-The Target is raised from the ground using the tripod, again to enable easy identification, so the returns can be automatically extracted from the point cloud.
+Each target has a bubble level built into the surface so it can be accurately leveled.
+The target is raised from the ground using the tripod, again to enable easy identification, so the returns can be automatically extracted from the point cloud.

-The automatic extraction and analysis is undertaken in LidarViewer Pro using the QA Reporting filter.
+The automatic extraction and analysis are undertaken in LidarViewer Pro using the QA Reporting filter.
 There are many other filter tools in the software enabling workflow to be streamlined.

 Deploying Ground Control Targets on known and accurately coordinated GCPs prior to a UAV LiDAR survey provides the assurance that the survey has been properly executed.
 The final survey results are more robust and quantifiable.
 It can be demonstrated that the client specified level of accuracy is achieved.
 Ground Control Targets can also be used to calibrate the equipment on every project.
 Again ensuring the best possible accuracy is accomplished.
 In addition, adopting Ground Control Targets in a survey simplifies post-processing.
 Therefore enabling any gross errors to be identified early in the processing pipeline and avoiding costly reprocessing.